 The electric car, a Renault Twizy, was purchased by the Department of Electrical Engineering in Autumn 2017 for the purpose of being an experimental learning platform for both students and researchers.
 Research in the fields of computer vision, battery systems, electric drivetrains, charging infrastructure, and control and automation, all have a clear link to autonomous vehicles.

 “Self-driving vehicles is a very hot topic right now and many of our students will work within this field after graduation.
 It feels good to be able to offer students the opportunity to work with the latest technology in such a current field of research, while at the same time educating engineers that are attractive to the industry", says Knut Åkesson, project leader and Professor of automation at the Department of Electrical Engineering.

-On Friday 25 May at 12:30, the car will be demonstrated on campus Johanneberg.
-Starting at Rännvägen, the demonstration will continue at the ‘Mossen’ sports ground at Sven Hultins gata.
-Will the car stop for the obstacles that come in its way, does it understand when it is going to turn and brake, or will it come up with a route on its own?
-On Friday, we will know the answer.
+In end of May, the autonomous car went through its first real test before an audience, when the students presented their different subprojects during a demonstration on campus Johanneberg.
+Would the car stop for the obstacles that came in its way, would it understand when it is going to turn and brake, or would it come up with a route on its own?

-On Saturday 26 May between 10am and 3pm, you have the opportunity to watch the car be displayed at the entrance of Universeum (Södra vägen 50).
-Meet our students and get answers to your questions about everything from the technology of autonomous vehicles, the students’ experiences of studying at Chalmers, and what future they predict for self-driving cars.
-And if you are visiting Universeum this day, don’t miss out on our other student projects within automation and control which will be displayed at ‘Teknoteknet’ a couple floors up.
+On 26 May, the car was on display for the public at the science centre Universeum.
+The students answered questions about everything from the technology of autonomous vehicles, the students’ experiences of studying at Chalmers, and what future they predict for self-driving cars.
+The ‘Autonomous Twizy’ was one of several student projects within automation and control, which was displayed at Universeum this day.